 Just south of Queens and across the river from Manhattan, Brooklyn is the most populous of the five boroughs of New York City.
 Brooklyn—also called Kings County—is increasingly both diverse and young.
 Areas like Park Slope and Red Hook are incubating many new and innovative businesses while serving as home to a growing number of millennials and trendily off-trend “hipsters.”
-Despite the stereotype of millennials and hipsters as averse to driving, Brooklyn still gave out the third-most traffic tickets in 2017!
+Despite the stereotype of millennials and hipsters as averse to driving, Brooklyn still gave out the fourth-most traffic tickets in 2018!

 Whether one lives in Brooklyn or is just passing through on the way to JFK airport, Staten Island, Queens or Long Island, drivers should not pay a speeding ticket issued in Brooklyn!
 Far better to hire an experienced traffic ticket lawyer to help eliminate the penalties (fines, points and more).

 What’s the difference between Brooklyn and Kings County?

 For all intents and purposes, Brooklyn and Kings County are the same place.
 Brooklyn is the borough name, which the NYC government uses when referring to the region.
 Kings County is the name the New York State government uses for the same area.

 |Counties Issuing the Most Speeding Tickets in 2018|

 Brooklyn Speeding Ticket Costs